openhab/openhab-addons/bundles/org.openhab.binding.liquidcheck/README.md

 ## Supported Things

 - `liquidCheckDevice`: The Liquid-Check device in Hardwareversion B and Firmwareversion 1.60 has been tested and is working.
-You can access the measured data, raw data, the settings as properties and command a measurement. `liquidCheckDevice`
+You can access the measured data, raw data, the settings as properties and command a measurement.

 ## Discovery